chanely99/gamestudio-f18/workshop-4-FPS-tutorial/README.md

     }
 ```

 That way we can first check that we're not triggered by something tagged "Player" (! means not in C#).
-We also need to add a tag to our player by selecting our Player, then going to Add Tag -> Player<CHECK IF TRUE>
+We also need to add a tag to our player by selecting our Player, then going to Add Tag -> Player.

 # Enemies
 It's no fun shooting randomly at things, all good FPS games have enemies to shoot at.
 We create a Basic enemy with Create -> 3D Object -> Capsule.
 Go to the Inspector and add a Rigidbody with Add Component -> Rigidbody.
 Then under Rigidbody make its mass 50, then select Contraints and check off X, Y, and Z for Freeze Rotation.